 0.5 course from: Computer Science 1026A/B, Physics 1202A/B, Physics 1502A/B, the former Physics 1029A/B, the former Physics 1302A/B.

-The courses below must be completed with a minimum mark of 60% in each prior to admission to the Major module in Year 3.
+The 2000-level courses below must be completed with a minimum mark of 60% in each prior to admission to the Major module in Year 3.
 These courses will also be used towards the Module requirements.
-See ADMISSION TO THE BACHELOR OF MEDICAL SCIENCES (BMSc) PROGRAM and MODULES OFFERED IN THE BMSc PROGRAM for additional requirements (averages, course load, etc.).
+See the policy on Admission to the Bachelor of Medical Sciences (BMSc) Program for additional requirements (averages, course load, etc.).

 0.5 course: Biochemistry 2280A.